xVice/GraphSharp/README.md

 3. Build the solution to restore NuGet packages.
 4. Run the application by pressing F5.

+Or get the latest release, unzip it and run GraphSharp.exe!

 ## Usage

 1. Enter a mathematical expression in the input box.